A strong sales strategy plan creates the foundation for a cohesive and successful sales organization.

 - Account Management Policies

-In addition to these, there are two primary types of sales strategies: inbound and outbound.
+In addition to these, there are two important types of sales methodologies: inbound and outbound.

 In outbound sales — the legacy system of most sales teams — companies base their sales strategy on seller actions.
 They rely on manually-entered data to monitor the sales pipeline and coach their salespeople, and they run sales and marketing independently, creating a disjointed experience for buyers.